reflectoring/reflectoring.github.io/_posts/2020-04-01-database-migration-spring-boot-liquibase.md

   </changeSet>
 </databaseChangeLog>
 ```

-Context values can be passed to liquibase using the property `spring.liquibase.contexts` as shown below
+We're using the expression `!prod` so it runs for all contexts except `prod`.

+We now need to pass the context to Liquibase using the property `spring.liquibase.contexts`:

 ```yaml
 ---